 Course content outline:

 Day 1 – The course will start in the Jenner Hall with an introduction to Lepidoptera.
 Inspection of moth traps set out the previous evening.
 After lunch we will go on a local walk to North Meadow NNR to look at the resident butterflies, finishing day 1 at the Jenner Hall for a roundup and refreshments.

-Day 2 – Inspection of moth traps, field trip to Edge common NNR and Daneway Banks NR to look for calcareous grassland butterfly species.
+Day 2 – Inspection of moth traps, followed by field trip to Edge common NNR and Daneway Banks NR to look for calcareous grassland butterfly species.
 Return to Cricklade for course analysis, results and conclusions.

 Your Tutor: David Brown